EIM33103 - Seafarers' Earnings Deduction: meaning of offshore installation: 2004-05 onwards

 • mainly for the provision of accommodation for persons who work on or from a structure which is, is to be, or has been, put to a use specified above

-EIM33104 lists different categories of vessel and structure used in the offshore oil and gas industry and indicates whether they are regarded as ships or offshore installations for the purposes of the deduction.
+EIM33104 lists different categories of vessel and structure used in the offshore oil and gas industry and indicates whether they are regarded as ships or offshore installations for the purposes of SED.

 Changes in use

-• it has ceased permanently to be put to a specified use,
+• it has ceased permanently to be put to a relevant use,

-• it is not, and is not to be, put to any other specified use, and
+• it is not, and is not to be, put to any other relevant use, and

-• since ceasing permanently to be put to a specified use, it has been put to a use which is not so specified.
+• since ceasing permanently to be put to a relevant use, it has been put to a use which is not relevant.

 The effect of this provision is that a structure that satisfies the definition of offshore installation will remain within the definition unless it has permanently ceased to be used as an offshore installation with no prospect of resuming such use and it has been put to an entirely new use.